ShaggyTech/nhtsa-api-wrapper/README.md

 ##### Via NHTSA class

 You can import the [NHTSA class](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_NHTSA-NHTSA.html), which is a class exported by this package that implements all of the API `Actions`.
 You will need to instantiate the class with `new NHTSA()`.
+You can also pass constructor options when instantiating, see [here](https://www.shaggytech.com/nhtsa-api-wrapper/module-api_Fetch.html#FetchConfig) for available config options.

 ```javascript
 const { NHTSA } = require('@shaggytools/nhtsa-api-wrapper');